stoplightio/platform-docs/2.-workspaces/allowed-email-domains.md

 ![Allowed Email Domain Configuration](../assets/images/allowed-email-domain-configure.png)

-Now you've configured your company's email domain, you can send your Workspace URL to your teammates, so they can automatically join your Workspace.
+Now that you've configured your company's email domain, you can send your Workspace URL to teammates and they will be automatically added to your Workspace.

 ## How it works

 When someone tries to join your Workspace, Stoplight will first have them confirm their email address.

-If their email address matches one of your Workspace's allow email domains, Stoplight will add them as a member to your Workspace with the role configured with the email domain.
+If their email address matches one of your Workspace's allow email domains, Stoplight will add them as a member to your Workspace with the role configured with the allowed domain.

 If their email address **does not match** one of your Workspace's allow email domains, a pending "join request" will be created and an approval from a Workspace Owner or Admin will be required.